Redot-Engine/redot-docs/tutorials/plugins/running_code_in_the_editor.rst

 Try ``@tool`` out
 -----------------

-Add a ``Sprite2D`` node to your scene and set the texture to Godot icon.
+Add a ``Sprite2D`` node to your scene and set the texture to redot icon.
 Attach and open a script, and change it to this:

 .. tabs::